annnynn/user-form/README.md

 # user-form
-trying to manipulate with dom on html inputs
+trying to manipulate by dom on html inputs